awsdocs/aws-elemental-mediapackage-user-guide/doc_source/segtemp-format-duration.md

    <Representation id="3" width="1280" height="720" frameRate="30/1" bandwidth="2499968" codecs="avc1.640029"/>
 </AdaptationSet>
 ```
-Compacted manifest with `duration` attribute
+The following is an example of a compacted manifest with the `duration` attribute:

 ```
 <AdaptationSet mimeType="video/mp4" segmentAlignment="true" subsegmentAlignment="true" startWithSAP="1" subsegmentStartsWithSAP="1" bitstreamSwitching="true">